krdlab/haskell-oidc-client/README.md

 To be prepared.

-## Build examples
+## Run example

-`examples` is a runnable code.
+`examples/scotty` is a runnable code.
 If you try to run it, execute commands as follows:

 ```sh
 $ cabal sandbox init